usman-naveed/Market-Analysis/README.md

 # Market-Analysis

 Exploratory repo for market analysis.
+Technical Indicators have been implemented to the data after cleaning.
 Data sourced from Kaggle.